Changes to waiting periods for migrants from 1 January 2019

 - A 10-year mandatory AoS applies to Contributory Parent Visa holders.

-Note: the current two year AoS period may be increased to four years, pending the passage of NARWP legislation.
+Note: the current two year AoS period that applies to some family visas has increased to four years, from 1 January 2019.
 Encouraging Self Sufficiency for Newly Arrived Migrants Fact Sheet.

 Community Support Program